jcklerk/jcklerk/README.md

-### Hi there 👋
+### Welcome to my GitHub account.

-I'm Justin, a Software Developter student.
+I'm Justin Klerk, a Software Developter student at Landstede MBO Hardewijk.

+Cutently working on a lot of private projects on this account and for some organizations.

 #### 🌍 LANGUAGES OM MY GITHUB PAGE 🌍
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jcklerk&theme=dark)